Where Fogel Capital Management Started

 By 1991, the client base had expanded far beyond the original group of physicians, and the New York State Supreme Court began appointing the firm as managers of Minor’s Trusts and Guardianships for physically and mentally impaired children.
 Four years later, in 1995, the firm expanded outside of New York State.

-Today, Fogel Capital Management, maintains its reputation for specializing in the management of conservative, income producing investments for the physically and mentally impaired, as well as high net worth individuals, and of course retirement plans.
+Today, Fogel Capital Management maintains its reputation for specializing in the management of conservative, income producing investments for the physically and mentally impaired, as well as high net worth individuals, and of course retirement plans.
 The employee base has expanded beyond the Fogel family, but the feeling of family has never changed.
 As successful as the firm has become, don’t be surprised if you call and Michael or Marvin answer the phone.

-Our primary operating objective is the growth and preservation of capital with specific reference to overall investment goals and risk tolerance.
+- Our primary operating objective is the growth and preservation of capital with specific reference to overall investment goals and risk tolerance.

-We are a full service investment advisory firm with a traditional approach to money management.
+- We are a full service investment advisory firm with a traditional approach to money management.

 The Otto Stypmann House

-Est. 1892Otto Stypmann was one of the first pioneers to settle in the area that is now called Stuart.
+Est. 1892 Otto Stypmann was one of the first pioneers to settle in the area that is now called Stuart.
 Originally from Germany, he migrated to New York in 1871.
-In 1877, Otto’s brother Ernest, came across the land along the St. Lucie River while he served as part of the US Geodetic Survey.
-Ernest, urged his brothers to relocate to Florida and in 1883, Otto, his wife Mary and nephew Henry became some of the first non-Native people to live along the river.
+In 1877, Otto’s brother Ernest came across the land along the St. Lucie River while he served as part of the US Geodetic Survey.
+Ernest urged his brothers to relocate to Florida and in 1883, Otto, his wife Mary and nephew Henry became some of the first non-Native people to live along the river.

-They planted fields of pineapples and raised their nephew Henry, who was the first child to settle in the area, later, they would adopt Ernest’s infant daughter after her mother passed away.
+They planted fields of pineapples and raised their nephew Henry, who was the first child to settle in the area.
+Later, they would adopt Ernest’s infant daughter after her mother passed away.
 By 1886, enough pioneers had settled in the area to apply to the US Postal Service for an area post office, which they named Potsdam.
 When it was approved Otto became the areas first Postmaster.
 In 1892, his home became the official Post Office until 1894, and in 1897, Ernest Stypmann officially named the land Potsdam, which was the original name of Stuart.
-In 1913, Otto began to sell off the Pineapple farm and focused more on public service.
+In 1913, Otto began to sell off the pineapple farm and focused more on public service.
 Otto, dedicated the rest of his life to his family and the community.
 He passed away in January of 1929.

 Over the years Otto and Mary’s home remained as a place of residence and later commercial offices.
-In 1999, the Fogel family moved the corporate office of Fogel Capital Management from New York City to Stuart, and purchased the building.
-When asked why the old building along the St. Lucie River was bought as the Fogel Capital Management office, Michael Fogel replied, “it looks like where I grew up in New York”.
+In 1999, the Fogel family moved the corporate office of Fogel Capital Management from New York City to Stuart and purchased the building.
+When asked why the old building along the St. Lucie River was bought as the Fogel Capital Management office, Michael Fogel replied, “It looks like where I grew up in New York.”
 Coincidentally, the same area Otto and Mary had lived, before they settled the land along the St. Lucie.